MolSSI-Education/python-package-best-practices/_episodes/07-testing.md

 ~~~
 {: .output}

 Here, `pytest` has looked through our directory and its subdirectories for anything matching `test*`.
 It found the `tests` folder, and within that folder, it found the file `test_functions.py`.
 It then executed the function `test_molecool_imported` within that module.
-Since our `assertion` was `True`, our did not result in an erorr and the test passed.
+Since our `assertion` was `True`, our test did not result in an error and the test passed.

 We can see the names of the tests `pytest` ran by adding a `-v` tag to the pytest command.